 Tbilisi, Moscow sign deal paving way for Russia's WTO entry

-Georgia and Russia signed a deal on Wednesday removing the final obstacle in Moscow's 18-year bid for membership of the World Trade Organization, Georgian envoy Zurab Chiaberashvili told AFP.
+Georgia and Russia signed a deal on Wednesday, removing the final obstacle in Moscow's 18-year bid for membership to the World Trade Organization, Georgian envoy Zurab Chiaberashvili told AFP.

 The Swiss-mediated accord will see international monitoring of cross-border trade through Georgia's Kremlin-backed breakaway regions of Abkhazia and South Ossetia, despite Moscow's initial rejection of external oversight.